 We’d like to share with you a FREE WORKSHEET with examples from our own goal-setting.
-This is highly recommendable especially for Christian couples as we also set some goals in terms of our spiritual walk and our ministry.
+This is highly recommendable if you want to learn how to make a life plan with your partner–especially for Christian couples as we also set some goals in terms of our spiritual walk and our ministry.

 Why Goal Setting for Couples is Important

 As mentioned above, goal setting for couples is important as it helps give you purpose and direction.
 Why did you become a couple?
 What benefit would it bring to you as individuals, to you as a couple, to the society, and to God’s Kingdom now that you are together?
 Doing some goal setting as a couple can help bring you back to your “WHY” and can help you see how God can use your relationship / marriage for His glory.

 May it be our desire to leave behind a legacy that will change generations!